Sheihesinusslon/apps/README.md

 # Hi there!

 My name is Nikita.
-I'm 31, from Saint-Petersburg.
+I'm 31, from Russia, Saint Petersburg.
 Currently, I live and work as a software engineer in Barcelona, Spain.

 Some time ago I started learning Programming and Computer Science.
 I was contemplating my professional field.
 I thought about learning something new to me, that would be up-to-date, rewarding, and challenging.
 Something that wouldn't